 Ohio car insurance rates by driving record

 When you first buy a car insurance policy, and every time your policy renews, your insurance company will review your driving record.
-If you have any negative marks on your record, like a speeding ticket or accident, your rate will go up.
+If you have any negative marks on your record, like a speeding ticket conviction or at-fault accident, your rate will go up.
+For example, after an at-fault accident in Ohio, your car insurance premium could increase by about 32%.
 In the table below, we highlighted several traffic violations and how much they will increase your premium in Ohio.

 How to save on car insurance in Ohio